ohartl/webmum/README.md

 Username: admin@domain.tld<br/>
 Password: webmumpassword

-Please note that there are some limitations: You cannot change the password for the admin user or delete his account / domain.
+Please note that there are some limitations concerning the admin account: You can't delete the account / domain and the original password will be restored every minute.
 Have fun!

 ## Installation